Q: What is WASCO’s service area?

 - Heavy-duty hardware from premium manufacturers such as Roto-Frank and Truth.

 - The style and color options necessary to match the decor of your home

-Q: Are your installers independent subcontractors, or do they work
+Q: Are your installers independent subcontractors, or do they work for WASCO?

 A: Everyone on your job is a bonded and insured WASCO employee, from your salesperson to your installer.
 That’s always been important to us, and it ensures that we’ll deliver the WASCO quality and care that our customers have come to expect on every project.